 Plastic in the ocean mainly comes from land based plastic (about 70 to 80% of the total plastic in the ocean is from land based sources), and the rest comes from marine sources (about 20-30%).

 Plastic from land can come from plastic packaging and other types of plastic, and marine based plastic can come from fishing vessels and other sea vessels (marine plastic can include fishing gear and equipment like nets and fishing lines, and dumped waste and gear from ships)

 Read more about plastic in the ocean in this guide:

-Certain countries and regions of the world may be responsible for more plastic production, plastic waste generation, mismanaged plastic, and polluted plastic going in rivers and the ocean than others.
+Certain industries and sectors may be responsible for more plastic production and plastic waste generation, and certain countries and regions may be responsible for more mismanaged plastic and and polluted plastic going in rivers and the ocean than others.